communitiesuk/submit-social-housing-lettings-and-sales-data/docs/adr/adr-007-data-validations.md

 Similarly the API client (3rd party software system) may not have all the required data and may only be submitting a partial log.
 This is still a valid use case so we should not be enforcing presence checks and returning errors based on them for either submission type.

-Instead we determine the _status_ of the case log based the presence checks.
+Instead we determine the _status_ of the lettings log based the presence checks.
 Every time data is submitted (via a form page, bulk upload or API), before saving the data, the system will check whether all fields have been completed _and_ pass validity checks.
-If so, the case log will be marked as _completed_, if not it will be marked as _in progress_.
+If so, the lettings log will be marked as _completed_, if not it will be marked as _in progress_.

-By default all fields that a Case Log has will be assumed to be required unless explicitly marked as not required (for example as a result of other answers rendering a question inapplicable).
+By default all fields that a lettings log has will be assumed to be required unless explicitly marked as not required (for example as a result of other answers rendering a question inapplicable).

 On the form UI this will work by not allowing you to submit the form, until all presence checks have been satisfied, but all other navigation is allowed.
-On the API this will work by returning a Case Log that is ‘in progress’ if you’ve submitted a partial log, or ‘completed’ if you’ve submitted a full log, or ‘errors’ if you’ve submitted an invalid log.
+On the API this will work by returning a lettings log that is ‘in progress’ if you’ve submitted a partial log, or ‘completed’ if you’ve submitted a full log, or ‘errors’ if you’ve submitted an invalid log.